zorbathut/dec/docs/index.md

 Defining types of things is a common thing to do in game engines, and def is intended as a one-stop-shop to allow defining anything which may need to be defined, from in-game objects like monsters or weapons to conceptual things like actor behaviors.

-* Reflection-based parsing makes defining new types extremely easy, usually requiring nothing more than a class definition.
+* Defining new types is easy thanks to reflection-based parsing

 * Full support for cross-referenced objects, preventing the consistency-check issues involved in string references.